idaki/SoftUni_JS_Front_End/README.md

 # SoftUni_JS_Front_End

-Description: the repo is used to store and share accross devices the independently developed course-related code.
+<span>Description:</spand> the repo is used to store and share accross devices the independently developed course-related code.

 Course Objectives